 Although mistakes in recycling can easily be made by misinformed consumers, we argue that consumers may perceive deliberate misinformation (greenwashing) differently depending on whether they attribute the reasons for it as business-oriented or society-oriented.
 Business-oriented attributions may be perceived as selfish actions of companies and thus produce negative feelings in consumers, which in turn passes on to wishcycling.
-On the contrary, society-oriented attributions may be perceived as altruistic actions of companies and thus produce positive feelings in consumers (Lee et al., 2012), which again passes on to wishcycling.
-This is in line with the practice of the socalled advocacy advertising (Lee et al., 2019) and the concept of socially responsible consumption (Lăzăroiu, Ionescu, Andronie, & Dijmărescu, 2020; Lăzăroiu, Ionescu, Uţă, et al., 2020; Prendergast & Tsang, 2019), tapping into consumer's emotional engagement, see for example the research by Palacios-González and Chamorro-Mera
+On the contrary, society-oriented attributions may be perceived as altruistic actions of companies and thus produce a altruistic actions of companies and thus produce positive feelings in consumers (Lee et al., 2012), which again passes on to wishcycling.
+This is in line with the practice of the so-called advocacy advertising (Lee et al., 2019) and the concept of socially responsible consumption (Lăzăroiu, Ionescu, Andronie, & Dijmărescu, 2020; Lăzăroiu, Ionescu, Uță, et al., 2020; Prendergast & Tsang, 2019), tapping into consumer's emotional engagement, see for example the research by Palacios-González and Chamorro-Mera reduction.
+Accordingly, we formulate the following hypotheses: